awslabs/clickstream-analytics-on-aws/docs/en/analytics/data-mgmt/metadata-mgmt.md

 Follow the same steps to customize data dictionary for User Attributes values.

 ## Trigger the workflow to scan metadata manually
-You can choose **Scan metadata** at the top right corner of the page to start a workflow to scan the past seven days metadata of the current app.
+You can choose **Scan metadata** in the top right corner of the page to start a workflow to scan the past seven days metadata of the current app.